PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Add-ErrorPassThru-Parameter.md

 # New ErrorPassThru parameter for Cmdlets and advanced functions

-This RPC proposes the addition of ad
+This RFC proposes the addition of an
 `-ErrorPassThru`
 parameter to help better catch and handle terminating and non-terminating errors.